Curriculum and Assessment in Primary Education G (11336.1)

 Please refer to the Additional Information section below

 CorequisitesThis unit is only available to students in the Master of Primary Teaching course.
-Students must have passed or be enrolled in 11349 Positive Learning Environments in Primary Education.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|